 The Chiltern Shakespeare Company is blessed with permission to turn Hall Barn's magnificent grounds into a theatre for its productions for which a covered raked seating auditorium is constructed each time.

-Whilst the actors perform on an open grass stage against the backcloth of a 300 year old sculpted yew hedge, the audience sits comfortably under a tented awning, protected from any rain.
+In previous years the actors perform on an open grass stage against the backcloth of a 300 year old sculpted yew hedge, the audience sits comfortably under a tented awning, protected from any rain.
 This year we are in the Home Farm quad with the actors under a glass area but the audience are still seated comfortably under a tented awning.

 Spread across several acres of parkland leading down to the lake, this event has become a popular Chilterns institution, providing the opportunity for an enjoyable outing with family and friends, with a picnic preceding the play.